CRABGRASS VS. COARSE TALL FESCUE

 - Crabgrass can easily be controlled with one application using Drive XLR8.
 Note that Drive XLR8 is also an excellent bindweed killer.

-- Coarse fescue is a thick-bladed perennial grass that is dark green, very drought tolerant, and grows in the lawn all year long.
+- Coarse fescue is a thick-bladed perennial grass that is dark green, very drought tolerant and grows in the lawn all year long.

-- Brome grass / pasture grasses are lighter colored thick-bladed grasses that are often seen in native areas and pastures.
+- Brome grass/pasture grasses are lighter colored thick-bladed grasses that are often seen in native areas and pastures.
 When they move into a lawn they can be seen all year long.

-Coarse tall fescues / brome grasses / pasture grasses can be selectively controlled with back-to-back-to-back applications using a special application technique and a product called Tenacity.
+Coarse tall fescues/brome grasses/pasture grasses can be selectively controlled with back-to-back-to-back applications using a special application technique and a product called Tenacity.

 If you have crabgrass or coarse tall fescue growing in your Boulder or Fort Collins area lawn, call Organo-Lawn today and schedule an application to kill those grasses.